-Michel Léonard, President and Chief Executive Officer, Mathieu Bolté, Former Executive Vice President, Chief Operating and Financial Officer and Bruno Meunier Vice President of Operations of BTB, have entered into employment agreements with BTB.
+Michel Léonard, President and Chief Executive Officer, Marc-André Lefebvre, Vice President, Chief Financial Officer, Bruno Meunier, Vice President of Operations and Mathieu Bolté, former Executive Vice President and Chief Operating and Financial Officer of BTB, have entered into employment agreements with BTB.

 As President and Chief Executive Officer (the "CEO"), Mr. Michel Léonard is entitled to receive an annual base salary and participate in the long-term incentive bonus as part of the equity-based incentive plan.
 He participates in any benefit plan, short-term incentive plan, and distribution reinvestment plan made available by BTB from time to time.
-His base salary is \$653,410 as of January 1, 2024 and is reviewed annually.
+His base salary is \$666,478 as of January 1, 2025 and is reviewed annually.